Joan Bennett c. 1940s (left) and Rita Hayworth in Gilda, 1946

 Black was a popular color for cocktail dresses, but other dark elegant colors (purple, pink, deep green, and navy blue) were also favorites.

-In this case, she would just wear her favorite day dress for her night out.
 (Since all of the 1940s styles were so feminine and classy, this was a fabulous option!)

-Just as long as she felt beautiful for her evening out!
+Just as long as she felt beautiful for her evening out.

-1940s Cocktail Dress – Sheer Dresses
+Special Occasions: 1940s Cocktail Dress – Sheer Dresses

 So, how would you be sexy and classy in the 40s, and show a bit more skin?